codacy/codacy-prospector/docs/tool-description.md

-Prospector analyzes Python code and outputs information about errors, potential problems, convention violations and complexity.
-It brings together the functionality of other Python analysis tools such as Pylint, pep8, and McCabe complexity.
+Prospector is a tool to analyse Python code and output information about errors, potential problems, convention violations and complexity.
+It brings together the functionality of other Python analysis tools such as Pylint, pycodestyle, and McCabe complexity.
 [Learn more](https://github.com/PyCQA/prospector)